 Increasing budget allocation for education

 We have to increase the human capital of our population.
 As of 2011, less than 2% of the Gross National Income (GNI) was spent on education.
-This number must rise as most emerging economies have a rate of over 2.5% with neighbouring India and Thailand spending 3.1% and 4.1% respectively.
+This number must rise as most emerging economies have a rate of over 2.5%, with neighboring India and Thailand spending 3.1% and 4.1%, respectively.

 The increased spending should be geared toward rural areas to increase the number of students attending primary and secondary schools.
 On top of that, more vocational training institutes should be set up in all divisions.

 A good start would be to set up these institutes under present public universities.
 This will equip the poor with the skills to avail better economic opportunities and improve their living standards.

 Micro-credit first attained prominence in Bangladesh, and we should use this to our advantage.
 The poor lack capital.
 Credit needs to be available to those who need it the most but are denied by the conventional banking system.
 We already witnessed the wonder of Grameen Bank and BRAC in lifting millions out of poverty.

 With higher human capital derived from better education, as stated above, the poor will develop skills to productively use credit to start their own businesses.
 In a nation such as ours, education is not an end in itself.

 Education will be futile if economic opportunities are not created.
 Micro-credit and micro-finance have the ability to do that.
 It will let the poor create their own opportunities.

 Hence, we need to increase micro-credit outreach through both public and private sector initiatives to ideally reach poor youth.